|

 profaned, and the gates burned.

-Reader 1: Judah chose blameless priests devoted to the
+Reader 1: He chose blameless priests devoted to the law,

-law, who cleansed the sanctuary and removed the defiled stones.
+who cleansed the sanctuary and removed the defiled stones.
+They

-They tore down the altar which had been profaned by the Gentiles
+tore down the altar which had been profaned by the Gentiles and

 interior of the temple, and consecrated the courts.
 They made